 It’s a sad truth that there are more bad actors out there than we’d like to think.
 And plenty of these people are more than willing to take advantage of individuals who are beginning to experience cognitive decline and are therefore more susceptible to scams and other forms of manipulation and influence.
 Even more unfortunate is the fact that such crimes tend to increase during times of cultural and societal stress, such as a pandemic.
 In addition to external influences, a decline in mental capacity can lead to unwise purchase or investment decisions.

-Collaborating with your parents (and a Connecticut estate planning attorney) to create legal documents (such as trust and power of attorney documents) is the best way to protect against the risk of becoming a victim of some kind of financial swindle or misstep that could cost them dearly and create hardship both for them and for you.
+Collaborating with your parents (and a Connecticut estate planning attorney) to create legal documents (such as trust and power of attorney documents) is the best way to protect against the risk of your parent becoming the victim of a financial swindle or management misstep that could cost them dearly and create hardship both for them and for you.

 Without such documents in place, it can be very difficult to effectively intervene in a moment of crisis.

-Sooner is generally better.
-The best time to talk with your parents about such matters is well before there is any question of capacity.
+The best time to talk with your parents about these matters is well before there is any question of capacity.
 You want them to be able to fully engage in the conversation and express their wishes clearly.
-Early intervention allows you to engage in a productive dialog that isn’t driven by crisis or overwrought emotions.
+Early intervention allows for a much more productive dialog.

 That said, it’s understandable if, despite best intentions, you keep putting the talk off.
 If that’s the case, there are a few red flags to watch for.
-For instance, general signs of decline and struggle are an early warning sign that time may be running out to have a proactive conversation about finances.
-If your parent is uncharacteristically forgetful, clumsy, or seems to struggle with routine daily tasks (keeping house, personal hygiene, driving, etc.), that’s an indicator that it may be time to broach the idea of getting them support to help with managing their finances.
+For instance, general signs of decline and struggle may indicate that time is running out to have a proactive conversation about finances.
+If your parent is uncharacteristically forgetful, clumsy, or seems to struggle with routine daily tasks (keeping house, personal hygiene, driving, etc.), it may be time to broach the idea of getting them support to help with managing their finances.

-Likewise, if you notice anything awry with your parent’s finances or witness any kind of exploitation, you may want get involved more quickly.
+Likewise, if you notice anything awry with your parent’s finances or witness any kind of exploitation, you will obviously want to get involved as soon as possible.
 There may be a pile of unpaid bills, missing money, or a string of reckless purchases.
 On the more nefarious side of things, there are certain things that should definitely set off warning bells: